 Treatment and Control

 Different contact and systemic insecticides in various formulations are available for treatment.
-Generally, torsalo are susceptible to systemic organophosphates and macrocyclic lactone endectocides, which may be approved and available locally.
+Generally, D hominis infestations in cattle are susceptible to systemic organophosphates and macrocyclic lactone endectocides, which may be approved and available locally.

 Lechiguana is a sporadic, chronic disease of cattle that, thus far, has been reported only from southern and southeastern Brazil, in areas where infection by Dermatobia hominis is common.
 It is characterized by large, hard, subcutaneous swellings that develop rapidly, mainly in the scapular and adjacent areas (chest, neck, shoulders, and ribs).
-Most cattle affected have only 1 swelling, but 2 swellings are occasionally observed.
+Most cattle affected have only one swelling, but two swellings are occasionally seen.
 The regional lymph nodes are enlarged and without treatment may become enormous.

 Mannheimia granulomatis has been recovered from lesions and is considered causal.
 The lesion that gives rise to lechiguana is initiated by D hominis larvae.
 M granulomatis is consistently recovered from lesions of the clinical disease, and it is thought to be mainly responsible for the characteristic tissue changes.
 The involvement of a myofibroblast-like cell population that expresses mRNA for type I collagen is suggested to be associated with the increase of collagen deposition.
 It has also been demonstrated that macrophages activated by M granulomatis induce fibroblast proliferation.
 The habitat or source of M granulomatis is not known.
 It has not been recovered from cattle without lechiguana.